CambridgeEngineering/PartIB-Computing-Device-Programming/i2c-com-lm75.rst

 By default, the read and write commands would complete the transaction with the STOP signal (repeated=false).
 See for instance:

 .. code-block:: c

     int status = i2c.write(LM75_ADDR, data_write, 2, 0);

-However, to read data, we need two steps, one to indicate, with a write command which register we want to read, followed by a read.
+However, to read data, we need two steps: first, we need to indicate, with a write command, which register we want to read; next, we need to read the register we previously expressed interest for.
-The write call should in this case be sent with repeated=true.
+The write call should in this case be sent with the last parameter (repeated) set to true or 1.

 .. code-block:: c